Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Huntington Beach Symphony Orchestra

-Enjoy a performance by a beloved Huntington Beach musical institution.
+Enjoy a performance by a beloved HB musical institution.

 📍 Multiple Locations | Phone: (714) 274-5524 | Website

-Classical music lovers are sure to find this one of their favorite Huntington Beach things to do.
-As the Huntington Beach Symphony Orchestra performs at various venues, the easiest way to find upcoming performances is on their website.
+Classical music lovers are sure to love this one.
+The Huntington Beach Symphony Orchestra performs at various venues, so the easiest way to find upcoming performances is on its website.